 Severus Snape (Severe Depression)

-Joanne Rowling describes the symptoms of severe depression in the professor of potions pretty much in detail: he doesn’t really care about hygiene, wears the same clothes, doesn’t keep his own house in order.
-He’s not interested in meeting new people, nor does he pay special attention to people he’s known for a while.
-It’s difficult for him to let go of the events of the past and enjoy life.
-Despite his frustration, he’s able to remain calm in stressful situations.
+Joanne Rowling describes the symptoms of severe depression in the Potions professor in great detail: he doesn't really care about hygiene, wears the same clothes, and doesn't keep his own living space tidy.
+He's not interested in meeting new people, nor does he pay special attention to those he has known for a while.
+It's difficult for him to let go of past events and enjoy life.
+Despite his emotional turmoil, he's able to remain calm in stressful situations.

-Over time, severe depression is overgrown with concomitant disorders - panic attacks, extreme social anxiety, and a tendency towards destructive addictions.
+Over time, severe depression is accompanied by additional disorders - panic attacks, extreme social anxiety, and a tendency toward destructive addictions.

 Here you can find a free depression test